The Armenian Gampr today

 starting young is ideal.

-In Armenia, Gamprs excel as personal companions and guard
+In Armenia, Gamprs excel as personal companions and guard dogs

-they do need large, open space for exercise.
+need large, open space for exercise.

 One of the most important differences in this breed is their